 If you are afraid of your neighbour, your or the police can apply to the Court for an Apprehended Personal Violence Order (“APVO”).
 You can file an application personally where:

 - You have not informed the police that you are concerned about your safety; or if

 - The police have refused to lodge an application for an AVO on your behalf.

-If you are seeking advice on applying for an AVO against your neighbour, or if you have had an application filed against you, we recommend you contact our office and arrange an appointment to see one of our Neighbourhood Disputes & Trees Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+If you are seeking advice on applying for an AVO against your neighbour, or if you have had an application filed against you, we recommend you contact our firm and arrange an appointment to see one of our Neighbourhood Disputes Solicitors.
+Please call us on (02) 9233 4048 or send an email to email@example.com

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.